 Sound Waves was a Kaleido Arts bursary funded activity that allowed Mark Ware to explore his ideas concerning the creative use of natural sounds.
 The most significant part of this project was a creative sound workshop Mark gave at the Royal Welsh College of Music and Drama in 2011.
 Ten, eleven year old children attended the workshop.
 Five were autistic and five had cerebral palsy.
 All of the children had one-to-one teachers/carers, and the children with cerebral palsy were all wheelchair users.
 During the workshop Mark encouraged the autistic children to respond to, and interact with, natural sounds played back through an eight channel sound system.

-This work has all led to Mark’s latest Arts Council England supported activity entitled, the wavelength project, an arts/science collaboration that is artistically and scientifically investigating how natural and artificial sounds and light affect the brain.
+The workshop experience heavily influenced the ideas behind Mark’s Arts Council England supported activity entitled, the wavelength project, an arts/science collaboration that artistically and scientifically investigated how natural and artificial sounds and light affect the brain (2015-2017).

 All images copyright Mark Ware